-Detached dwellings

-Semi-detached dwellings

-Townhouse, multiple and low-rise apartment dwellings

-Garden suite (subject to the policies of Section 4.10)

-Home occupation (subject to the policies of Section 4.11)

-Bed and breakfast establishments (subject to the policies of Section 4.12)

-Private home daycare for up to five children

-Legally existing commercial and light industrial uses

-Places of worship

-Cemeteries

-Community halls

-Neighbourhood parks, trails/walkways and open spaces
+Detached dwellings Semi-detached dwellings Townhouse, multiple and low-rise apartment dwellings Additional residential units (subject to the policies of Section 4.9) Garden suite (subject to the policies of Section 4.10) Home occupation (subject to the policies of Section 4.11) Bed and breakfast establishments (subject to the policies of Section 4.12) Special needs housing (subject to the policies of Section 4.14) Public Service Facilities Private home daycare for up to five children Legally existing commercial and light industrial uses Places of worship Cemeteries Community halls Public parks, trails, walkways and open spaces Accessory uses

-- Development adjacent to existing land uses shall be required to be complimentary and sympathetic to existing land uses through the use of common or gradual scale, massing, and height. - 2.
-Wherever possible, the design of a new infill dwelling(s) shall be encouraged throughout the Residential designation provided that Council is satisfied that: - a) The proposed development, including built-form, massing and height, is compatible with the character of the adjacent properties; - b) New buildings and additions are designed in a manner that is sensitive to the location, massing and height of adjacent buildings; - A suitable transition in lot sizes, building forms and heights is provided from adjacent development;
+- 1. Development adjacent to existing land uses shall be required to be complimentary and sympathetic to existing land uses through the use of common or gradual scale, massing, and height. - 2.
+Wherever possible, the design of a new infill dwelling(s) shall be encouraged throughout the Residential designation provided that Council is satisfied that: - a) The proposed development, including built-form, massing and height, is compatible with the character of the adjacent properties; - b) New buildings and additions are designed in a manner that is sensitive to the location, massing and height of adjacent buildings; - c) A suitable transition in lot sizes, building forms and heights is provided from adjacent development;